HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/smokestack.md

 # Tips

-- The Smokestack in the refinery can be used as cover from enemies; however, it's usage very situational.
+- The Smokestack in the refinery can be used as cover from enemies; however, its usage very situational.

 # Trivia